 Senior dogs are often less active and don’t require as much food to maintain a normal weight.
 It’s normal for a senior dog to eat less than they did when they were young.
 If your senior is not eating at all, that’s a concern.
 And if they’re losing weight, that’s also a problem.

 It’s impossible for me to list every reason an older dog might stop eating.
 It’s usually due to some underlying disease and you will need a veterinarian’s help to get a diagnosis.

-- Kidney disease
+Kidney and liver disease

-- Heart disease
+Heart and respiratory disease

 There are many things you can try if your older dog is sick and has no appetite.
 Since every dog is different, you’ll have to experiment until you find something that works.
 Here is a list of things my clients have had luck with…

 - Offer canned dog food to dogs who usually eat dry food.
 Try non-prescription high-calorie Royal Canin Puppy Appetite Stimulation food.